agda/agda-pkg/README.md

 ## TODO

 - [ ] Test for all the commands and combinations of common actions
+- [ ] Split the install command in index/local/urls/gits
+- [ ] Install from a url:
+  - Create a temporal directory
+  - Download the url with url request in it
+  - Install as a local package
+- [ ] Install from the git repositories with version as tag (commit)
+  - Create a temporal directory
+  - Download the url with url request in it
+  - Install as a local package
+  - Mark the package as git repository
 - [ ] Install from the git repositories using info from the index
+  - Check the index, the file url
+  - Check the version to exists (git tag..)
-- [ ] Install from the git repositories
+  - Install as a git repository
-- [ ] Update command
+  - git checkout on the package source with the tag or commit
-- [ ] Specify the version of agda to install packages
+- [ ] Info command to show stats of the index package
 - [ ] Read relevant environment variables like AGDA_DIR
 - [ ] Travis at least on OSX
 - [ ] Pip package
-- [ ] Offer the chance to generated pkg file and normal files
+- [ ] Offer the chance to generate pkg file and normal files
 - [ ] Show info to open issues when an error happens
 - [ ] Improve help messages
 - [ ] Index the main libraries, maybe from Agda wiki
 - [ ] Comment in the Agda mail-listings
 - [ ] Doctor command for problems
+- [ ] Specify the version of agda to install packages
-- [ ] Info command to show stats of the index package
+- [ ] Update command